emstoudenmire/NetworkSolvers/README.md

 - DMRG improvements
     - [ ] Slow performance for QN-conserving case
+          --> tracked most of this back to suboptimal heuristic in projttn.jl in ITensorNetworks.
+Order is psi*E1*w1*E2*w2 but should be psi*E1*w1*s2*E2 for 2-site DMRG.
     - [X] Alternative sweeping schemes.
 Go into each subtree then back out ("Euler tour").
 May help subspace expansion to be more effective.
     - [X] QN subspace expansion